fyng/fyng.github.io/_news/announcement_3.md

 related_posts: false
 ---

-🗽 I am starting my PhD at the [Tri-Institutional Program in Computational Biology & Medicine](https://compbio.triiprograms.org/) in New York City.
+:statue_of_liberty: I am starting my PhD at the [Tri-Institutional Program in Computational Biology & Medicine](https://compbio.triiprograms.org/) in New York City.